Violent ’80s and ’90s Anime Defying Censorship Rules

 1987│Movie

 Wicked City, directed by Yoshiaki Kawajiri, is an anime film that masterfully blends horror and action in a dark, alternate version of Tokyo.
 The plot revolves around the delicate coexistence between humans and demons, held together by a fragile peace treaty.
 The protagonists, Taki, a human operative of the Black Guard, and Makie, a demon partner, are tasked with preventing a group of rogue demons from sabotaging this fragile peace.
-The film is notorious for its nightmarish visuals and unsettling content, including scenes of graphic violence and disturbing transformations.
-Its detailed animation and intense action sequences make Wicked City a standout in the horror genre, remembered for its ability to shock and captivate audiences.
+The film is notorious for its nightmarish visuals and unsettling content, including scenes of graphic violence and body horror.
+Its detailed animation and violent action sequences make Wicked City a standout in the horror genre, remembered for its ability to shock and captivate audiences.

 wicked city anime

-Wicked City│courtesy of Joy Pack Film
+Wicked City│© Joy Pack Film

 4. Ninja Scroll